Base Backpackers Crew Member Simon Bond fills you in on a few of Melbourne's secrets.

 Have you ever been chatting to a fellow traveler and heard them reel off the plethora of cities/countries that they’ve ‘done.’
 E.g. “Oh yeah, I’ve done New York, I’ve done France, done Rome, done done done done….I’ve never been a fan of this term as it just seems so finite.
 To me, it sounds like they feel they have somehow completed an entire city, that they’ve exhausted all possible sights, activities and experiences.
 Which is an almighty feat for even a humble city like Melbourne, let alone somewhere as a vast as New York.

 Melbourne is a city where you can eat really well, for really cheap providing you know the right places.
-If your willing to put your carnivorous needs aside for a meal, I highly recommend Lentil As Anything it’s a great vegetarian restaurant that is just around the corner from Base.
+If your willing to put your carnivorous needs aside for a meal, I highly recommend Lentil As Anything it’s a great vegetarian restaurant that is just around the corner from Base and located in St Kilda.
 It has a unique ‘pay what you feel it’s worth’ philosophy, serving up a variety of delicious curries and many vegetarian delights.

 If looking at all that meat make’s you hungry, there a two awesome cheap market stalls you should try out for hot food.
 Look for the crowds of people surrounding the ‘borek’ stall.
 A ‘borek is a delicious, long bready, pastry thingy with various meat, veg and cheeses inside.
 It hails from Turkey and at only $2.50 is a true bargain.
 Have your order ready before you get to the front of the line as these ladies are known for their ‘soup Nazi’ styled vending.